Rick Reynolds, LCSW

 Your weekend saved my marriage and my future with my wife.

 You see, Rick, I truly believe that Jenn and I are meant to be together.
 It's not the way I would choose to see our marriage grow stronger, but it's working nonetheless.
-For the first time since D-Day, I feel like we finally have compassion for each other in ways that would have never been if we didn't sacrifice and attend your weekend.
-I don't know how to say or put into words how I feel, so I'm just going to write it and hopefully you'll understand.
+For the first time since D-Day, I feel like we finally have compassion for each other in ways that would have never been if we didn't sacrifice and attend EMS Weekend.

-If I had a choice to continue to live my life with Jenn the way we were prior to the affair, or to have to go through what we have been through and are going to go through to get what I am getting from God, my wife, and my life after the affair, then I choose the post-affair life and living that pain in order to get to the other side, every time, without fail, no exceptions.
+If I had a choice to continue to live my life with Jenn the way we were prior to the affair or to live the pain we have been through and are going to go through in order to enjoy a better relationship with God, my wife, and my life after the affair, then I choose the post-affair life—every time, without fail, no exceptions.

-Experiencing life the way I do now, to know my wife the way I do now, to be known the way Jenn knows me now, to be able to be there to help my wife realize and see the woman I see inside of her, to have her at my side helping me realize the man I want to be, to see her amazing strength, courage and character, to see her grow in recovery daily—yep, I'll take that any day over what we had before.
+Experiencing life the way I do now, to know my wife the way I do now, to be known the way Jenn knows me now, to be able to be there to help her realize the woman I see, to have her at my side to realize the man I want to be, to see her amazing strength, courage, and character, and to see her grow in recovery daily—I'll take that any day over what we had before.

 Miracles can and do happen.
-Will* and his wife are a prime example.
-If your marriage is in crisis and you can't see a way out, please take action by coming to an EMS Weekend or registering for EMS Online.
-Click here to learn more: https://www.affairrecovery.com/product/ems-online
+If your marriage is in crisis, and you can't see a way out, please take action by coming to an EMS Weekend or registering for EMS Online.

 Sections: